Tanujashree27/Future_data_analysis/README.md

    jupyter notebook kaggle.ipynb
    ```

-3. Run the cells to reproduce the analysis.

-## 📈 Sample Visualizations

-* Price trends over time for different futures.
-* Correlation heatmap of numerical features.
-* Volume analysis by resource type.

----

 > **Note**: The dataset is derived from open-source/public trading platforms.
 Please verify licensing before using it for commercial purposes.